 Should You Fertilize?

-Most desert plants don’t need fertilizing, but since ground covers are often planted near other plants, they often have to compete for nutrients.
+Most desert plants don’t need fertilizing, but since ground covers are often planted near other plants, they have to compete for nutrients.
 To ensure maximum growth and blooms, the Arizona-Sonora Desert Museum recommends fertilizing lantana twice per year, in the early spring and early fall.

 How to Prune